ganeti/ganeti/man/gnt-instance.rst

     so if not explicitly specified, the native mode will not be used.
 Possible values are: threads or native.

+disk\_discard
+    Valid for the KVM hypervisor.

+    discard is one of "ignore", "unmap" or "default" and controls whether discard (also known as trim or unmap) requests are ignored or passed to the filesystem.
+Some machine types may not support discard requests.
+    For compatibility with older qemu versions "default" will not pass any discard option to KVM.

 security\_model
     Valid for the KVM hypervisor.